Board Member, Interim Director of Brand Strategy, & Long-Range Strategic Planning committee co-chair

 From MPs to Artists, we have worked with an array of people, events and organizations from all over the spectrum to share their stories.
-We specialize in short form, and have produced micro-documentaries, crowdfunding campaigns, and music videos.
-We don't believe in one-size-fits-all formulas; each story is as unique as you.
-That's why all our post-production, including musical composition, is done in-house.
+We specialized in short form and have produced micro-documentaries, crowdfunding campaigns, and music videos.
+We've never believed in one-size-fits-all formulas; each story is as unique as you.
+That's why all our post-production, including musical composition, was done in-house.

 Counterpoints Arts // Refugee Week